-2.1.1 Current Tier system for BSAI king and Tanner crab stocks
+2.1.1 Current tier system for BSAI king and Tanner crab stocks

-In the existing Tier system, the harvest control rule for each crab species is based on the estimates of biomass and size frequency from the annual NMFS Eastern Bering Sea (EBS) trawl survey, and the natural mortality rate set in the FMP, and retained catch.
-The 22 king and Tanner crab stocks managed under the FMP are classified into three Tiers according to level of data availability: Tier 1-unsurveyed stocks with minimal history of effort and harvest; Tier 2-stocks with sporadic or limited years of survey data, but well documented history of catch and effort; Tier 3-stocks with annual survey data, well documented history of catch and effort, and information pertaining to productivity parameters.
-There are six Tier 3 stocks that are annually surveyed by the NMFS EBS trawl survey: Bristol Bay red king crab, Pribilof Islands red king crab, St. Matthew blue king crab, Pribilof Islands blue king crab, eastern Bering Sea Tanner crab, and eastern Bering Sea snow crab.
+In the existing tier system, the harvest control rule for each crab species is based on the estimates of biomass and size frequency from the annual NMFS Eastern Bering Sea (EBS) trawl survey, and the natural mortality rate set in the FMP, and retained catch.
+The 22 king and Tanner crab stocks managed under the FMP are classified into three tiers according to level of data availability: Tier 1-unsurveyed stocks with minimal history of effort and harvest; Tier 2-stocks with sporadic or limited years of survey data, but well documented history of catch and effort; Tier 3-stocks with annual survey data, well documented history of catch and effort; Tier 3-stocks with annual survey data, well documented history of surveyed by the NMFS EBS trawl survey: Bristol Bay red king crab, Pribilof Islands red king crab, St. Matthew Island blue king crab, Pribilof Islands blue king crab, and eastern Bering Sea snow crab.

-Tier 1.
+- Tier 1.
 Crab stock is not surveyed.
-Some catch data available. $F{MSY} = M = 0.2$ (king), 0.3 (Tanner and snow). $B{MSY}$ not estimable.
-MSY is estimated from a proxy of mature biomass and stock utilization rate.
+Some catch data available. $F{MSY} = M = 0.2$ (king), 0.3 (Tanner and snow).
+B{MSY} not estimable.
+MSY is estimated from a proxy of mature biomass and stock utilization rate. - Tier 2.

-Tier 2.
 Sporadic or limited years of survey data.
 Catch and effort data on each crab stock is well documented.
-FMSY = M = 0.2 (king), 0.3 (Tanner and snow).
-BMSY not estimable.
-MSY is estimated from a proxy of mature biomass and stock utilization rate.

-Tier 3.
-Data Available: historical catch, continuous inseason catch and effort data, stock assessment, growth, maturity, limited natural mortality and stock recruitment relationship information. $F{MSY} = M = 0.2$ (king), 0.3 (Tanner and snow). $B{MSY}$ is the average survey biomass of mature males and females from 1983 to 1997. $MSY = B{MSY} F{MSY}$ .
+F{MSY} = M = 0.2 (king), 0.3 (Tanner and snow).
+B{MSY} not estimable.
+MSY is estimated from a proxy of mature biomass and stock utilization rate. - Tier 3.
+Data Available: historical catch, continuous inseason catch and effort data, stock assessment, growth, maturity, limited natural mortality and stock recruitment relationship information. $F{MSY} = M = 0.2$ (king), 0.3 (Tanner and snow).
+B{MSY} is the average survey biomass of mature males and females from 1983 to 1997. $MSY = B{MSY} F{MSY}$.